Shanghai Pudong Airport APM: Rolling stock

 The Pudong Airport APM uses JY01A01 trains of Class A size with a maximum speed of 80 km/h.
 The main line supplies power to the third rail, and in the depot power is supplied using overhead wires.
-JY01A01s are built by Alstom, the each 4-cars unit are 94 m long and can carry 800 passengers, two for domestic flight passengers and the rest for international flight passengers.
+JY01A01s are built by CRRC Changchun Railway Vehicles, the each 4-cars unit are 94 m long and can carry 800 passengers, two for domestic flight passengers and the rest for international flight passengers.
 There are isolation doors between the carriages to separate the two types of passengers, and the platforms of both the terminal and satellite building stations are also split by physical barriers.
 Boarding pass checks are routinely carried out at the terminal's platform for passengers going to the satellite hall to take international flights - passengers must present their boarding pass with the initial "G" at the boarding gate before they can board.
 No checks take place in the domestic sections; passengers can freely take the train to the satellite building and back to the terminal.

 Screens for flight information and luggage racks have been installed.
 It is designed to transport 9,000 passengers per hour during peak periods with an interval of about two minutes.
 A ride between a terminal and its satellite takes 2.5 minutes.
 It adopts double-line shuttle operation mode.